ElPengu/EdwinsPortfolio/README.md

 - Password: fakePass

-**Rest of the directories**
+**Unmentioned directories**

-Generally speaking, all other content is my own practise.
+Generally, all other content is my own practise.
 Feel free to peruse, maybe you'll find an Easter egg!